-The mechanics of an HRA are surprisingly simple.
+HRA reimbursements are not taxable.
+That's the beauty of them!
+Here's how they work.
+The mechanics of a health reimbursement arrangement are surprisingly simple.
 At a high-level, employees pay for their own health expenses and employers reimburse them.

 - Employers design their plan and set reimbursement allowances